mlflow/mlflow/docs/source/gateway/index.rst

       -X POST \
       -H "Content-Type: application/json" \
       -H "Authorization: Bearer <your_databricks_access_token>" \
-      -d 'd like to return my shipment of beanie babies, please", "Can I please speak to a human now?"]}' \
+      -d '{"text": ["I'd like to return my shipment of beanie babies, please", "Can I please speak to a human now?"]}' \
       http://your.workspace.databricks.com/gateway/<your_embeddings_route>/invocations

 These examples cover the primary ways you might interact with the MLflow AI Gateway via its REST API.